apache/doris/docs/documentation/en/getting-started/basic-usage_EN.md

 > Notes:
 >
 > 1. By setting replication_num, the above tables are all single-copy tables.
 Doris recommends that users adopt the default three-copy settings to ensure high availability.
 > 2. Composite partition tables can be added or deleted dynamically.
-See the Partition section in `HELP ALTER TABLE'.
+See the Partition section in `HELP ALTER TABLE`.
 > 3. Data import can import the specified Partition.
 See `HELP LOAD'.
 > 4. Schema of table can be dynamically modified.
 > 5. Rollup can be added to Table to improve query performance.
 This section can be referred to the description of Rollup in Advanced Usage Guide.